 From interest rates, real estate and the housing crisis, to scams and US politics, ABC News Daily brings you facts and analysis you need to understand the biggest news stories.

-The podcast covers news from America, with analysis on what the result of the US election means for the future of US democracy.
-Donald Trump's return to the White House has big implications for global politics and security and US journalists and experts will explain what's at stake.
+The podcast covers news from America, with analysis on the Donald Trump administration in the White House.
+His return to power has big implications for global politics and security and US journalists and experts will explain what's at stake.

 As Australians battle a cost-of-living crisis, ABC News Daily looks at the causes of inflation, rising rental costs, house prices, insurance costs and the price of groceries.
 Key experts in business and finance join Samantha Hawley, explaining the state of the economy, the unemployment rate and the jobs market.